Eliyaan/profviz/README.md

 # Profviz

+A visualizer for V profile files.

+### Compilation

+Install V, clone the profviz repo and in the folder compile the project with `v -prod .`.

+### Usage

 How to use it:

-First profile your code with `v -prof prof_output1 run .`
+First profile your code with `v -prof prof_output1 run .` (pass `-cc gcc` if you want accurate timing informations for multithreaded programs).

 Then run profviz:  `profviz prof_output1`